 required for program

-We offer intense, hands-on, service-learning aspects in all of our public relations coursework.
-Experienced professors will constantly encourage you to get involved in the numerous public events on campus.
-We work with KTIS radio to house events like “Operation Christmas Child” where you can interact with the public and gain experience to add to your future resume.
+We offer intense, hands-on, service-learning aspects in our public relations coursework.
+Experienced professors will encourage you to get involved in the many public events on campus and off campus.

 You will develop an international mindset and establish strong written and verbal communication skills.